codeface-io/SwiftObserver/README.md

 1. Create a [`Messenger<Message>`](#messengers).
 It's a mediator through which other entities communicate.
 2. Create an object of a [custom `Observable`](#understand-observables) class that utilizes `Messenger<Message>`.
 3. Create a [`Variable<Value>`](#variables) (a.k.a. `Var<Value>`).
 It holds a value and sends value updates.
 4. Create a [`Promise<Value>`](#promises).
-It's a Messenger with conveniences for asynchronous returns.
+It helps with managing and composing asynchronous calls.
 5. Create a [*transform*](#make-transforms-observable) object.
 It wraps and transforms another `Observable`.

 ### Memory Management

-When observers or observables die, SwiftObserver cleans up the related observations automatically, making memory leaks impossible.
+When an `Observer` or `Observable` dies, SwiftObserver cleans up all related observations automatically, making memory leaks impossible.
 So there isn't really any memory management to worry about.

 However, observers and observables can stop particular- or all their ongoing observations: